tmbeck/nuc-passthrough/README.md

     </hostdev>
 ```

 Modify the Disk 1 disk bus from SATA to SCSI.
+Enable discard and "detect zeroes" (options under "Performance Options" for recent virt-manager relases.)

 Remove the CD-ROMs altogether.

+# Features

+* Windows can be started/shutdown/started and rebooted without issue.
+* The VM can be managed quite easily via ssh+qemu using virt-manager.